microwave89-hv/hw-fw-notes/tools.md

 In the debugger window write *stop* to halt execution

-Now type *t* to step by step follow your code
+Now start typing *t* several times to single-step your x86 code

-After your code has started using a GDT you may type *dg* to display it
+After your code started using a GDT you may type *dg* to display it

+CAVEATS:

-CAVEAT: You may encounter the error "".
+You may encounter the error "".
 For me it didn't seem to do any harm to the execution flow.
 It used to disappear after switching to 32-bit protected mode.

+For me, breakpoints didn't work.
+The reason might be that the CPU obviously isn't configured at all at the reset vector...